ptmp13/elastalert2/README.md

 Works only for: _alert_text_type: alert_text_only_ !

-Remove ⚠ and default bold from subject from telegram rules.
+Remove ⚠ and default bold from subject telegram rules.
 Use markdown in rules for field: _alert_subject_

 # ElastAlert 2